| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 and (X2,Y2)

-where shown at the current point using show
+where shown at the current point using show; T is a truth

 value denoting whether the path should be used for stroking to draw the